 Just blitz everything in a blender and heat until thickened, an easy recipe suitable for any level of cooking skills.

 I was introduced to Nando’s when I was home in Dublin a few years ago, visiting friends and family.
-My husband excitedly pointed out a Nando’s restaurant he spotted while we were out and about in city centre.
+My husband excitedly pointed out a Nando’s restaurant he spotted while we were out and about in city center.
 He raved about their chicken, which of course I had no interest in, and their spicy peri peri sauce, at which my ears perked up.

 I had never tried peri peri sauce before but anything spicy is good in my book – except wasabi (you suck wasabi!).

 So of course then I decided we had to go.
 To support my man in his Nando’s quest, I selflessly agreed to go try the tasty-sounding spicy sauce.
 And I was hooked.
 Heaven.
-It was spicy, thick and tart heaven.
+It was spicy, tangy, thick and tart heaven.

 Completely different to any hot sauce I had tried previously.
 I think it’s one of life’s greatest mysteries that there can be so many types of hot sauce that taste so completely different – think about it!
-Tabasco, buffalo, sweet chilli, peri peri, salsa brava, sriracha…and I’m drooling again.
+Tabasco, buffalo, sweet chili, peri peri, salsa brava, sriracha…and I’m drooling again.

 Back home in Madrid, I joined the rank of Facebook friends bemoaning the lack of a Nando’s in my area.
 I spent years trying to recreate the sauce and this is my final version, tested hundreds of times!